 Coalition Building with the Federation of Southern Cooperatives

-I started understanding the insecurity of land ownership once I became part of the Federation of Southern Cooperatives, a cooperative association of Black farmers, landowners, and cooperatives, over 20 years ago.
-I came to this organization with a lot of questions more than anything, wondering what had happened to our land, and the land of Black farmers, people, and communities.
-I come to this work from the disconnect from land—from not knowing why we lost it.
+That brings me to my journey to the Federation.
+Once I spent time with farmers, and co-workers, that is when I started understanding the issues—the why.
+I came to this organization with a lot of questions more than anything, and wondering what had happened to our land, and the land of Black farmers, people and communities.
+I started connecting the dots.
+I then started hearing about these issues of parity and price support floors.
+I come to this work from that disconnect from the land—from not knowing why we lost it.

 There has to be equity in policing, education, but also in the food system.